Stuart Garden

 Stuart Robertson Garden (born 10 February 1972 in Dundee) is a Scottish football player and coach.
 He played as a goalkeeper for Dundee United, Brechin City, Forfar Athletic, Notts County and Ross County.

 Garden was appointed Montrose manager in May 2012, after Ray Farningham left the club.
 Garden left Montrose by mutual consent in April 2014, after a defeat by Peterhead meant that the club could no longer qualify for the end of season promotion play-offs.

 Garden joined Airdrie in October 2014 to work as a goalkeeping coach.
 He joined Dundee United in the same role in October 2015, and departed in May 2018.
-Hibernian appointed Garden to a goalkeeper coaching position in July 2022.
+Hibernian appointed Garden in July 2022 to a goalkeeper coaching position, which he left in September 2023.

+He joined Inverness Caledonian Thistle in June 2024 but left in October that year after the club had entered administration.